cyberark/conjur-puppet/README.md

     file { '/etc/ssl/cert.pem':
       content => conjur::secret("domains/%{hiera('domain')}/ssl-cert"),
       ensure => file
+      show_diff => false # only required for Puppet < 4.6
+      # diff will automatically get redacted in 4.6 if content is Sensitive
     }

-#### Sensitive data type
+#### Sensitive data type (Puppet >= 4.6)

-Note `conjur::secret` returns values wrapped in a `Sensitive` data type.
+Note in Puppet >= 4.6 `conjur::secret` returns values wrapped
+in a `Sensitive` data type.
 In some contexts, such as string interpolation, it might cause surprising results (interpolating to `Sensitive [value redacted]`).
 This is intentional, as it makes it harder to accidentally mishandle secrets.

 To use a secret as a string, you need to explicitly request it using the `unwrap` function; the result of the processing should be again wrapped in